 Building on an already winning recipe with an improved feature set, decent step up in performance and acceptable price tag, the Momentum True Wireless 3 are a great option if you're in the market for a premium AirPods alternative.

 Read the full Sennheiser Momentum True Wireless 3 review

 Historically, the vast majority of Bose's noise-cancelling headphones have been on- and over-ear designs, but the Bose QuietComfort Earbuds are up there with the very best AirPods alternatives.
 The newer QC Earbuds II are higher up this list but we're also including the originals because there are some tempting discounts to be had.

 The Bose are lightweight and we have no issues listening for a hours at a time.
 For the average commute or exercise session (the QuietComforts are both sweat and weather-resistant) they are great to live with and they feel like a quality product too.

 Battery life is six hours from a single charge, with the wireless charging case supplying an extra two charges, making 18 hours in total – decent, but by no means class-leading.
 Being able to customise some features and controls, and adjust the excellent noise-cancellation in the companion app, enhances ease of use.
 Touch controls for volume are the icing on the cake.

 The sense of enthusiasm and excitement conveyed by these AirPods alternatives is highly infectious.
 There’s power, poise and a fantastic sense of dynamism.
 Bass notes sound full-bodied, go deep and the QuietComforts squeeze out lots of detail.

 All in all, the Bose QuietComfort Earbuds are great all-rounders, capable of impressive musicality and topped off with excellent noise cancelling.
-They’re more than a match for any rival at this level.
+A little long in the tooth, but still a fine AirPods Pro 2 alternative.